fastify/fastify/docs/Request.md

 - `raw` - the incoming HTTP request from Node core *(you can use the alias `req`)*
 - `id` - the request id
 - `log` - the logger instance of the incoming request
-- `ip` - the ip of the incoming request
+- `ip` - the IP address of the incoming request
-- `ips` - the ips from x-forwarder-for of the incoming request
+- `ips` - an array of the IP addresses in the `X-Forwarded-For` header of the incoming request (only when the [`trustProxy`](ttps://github.com/fastify/fastify/blob/master/docs/Server.md#factory-trust-proxy) option is enabled)
 - `hostname` - the hostname of the incoming request

 ```js